gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 ---

 I am a PhD Candidate in Sociology and Social Research Methodology at the University of Milan.
 I obtained my B.A. and M.A. in Sociology from the Pontificia Universidad Católica de Chile.

 My research agenda focuses on comprehending how people understand social inequality.
 In my ongoing doctoral dissertation I explore how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality, with an emphasis on perceptions of inequality and preferences for redistribution.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

-My diverse background includes serving as an undergraduate professor in sociological theory and quantitative methods, contributing to the academic development of students.
+My background includes serving as an undergraduate professor in sociological theory and quantitative methods, contributing to the academic development of students.
 Additionally, I have worked as a socioeconomic data analyst at the National Statistics Institute of Chile, where I honed my skills in interpreting and analyzing complex datasets.
 I take pride in having my work featured in esteemed journals such as Frontiers in Sociology and the Spanish Journal of Sociology.

 {style="text-align: justify;"}